 It has become ingrained in our culture that we need to “Follow Your Bliss” and “Do What You Love” and all sorts of other platitudes.
-And yeah - I believe that you 100% should do the things that bring you joy and that light your fire and yeah, that you’re passionate about.
+And yeah - I 100% believe you should do the things that bring you joy and that light your fire and… yeah, that you’re passionate about.
 But I do NOT agree that you need to make your passion your source of income.

-I believe you need to be passionate about your work, but your work absolutely doesn’t need to BE your passion!
+I believe you should be passionate about your work, but your work absolutely doesn’t need to BE your passion!

 You can find things to be passionate about to the job you work at, or incorporate some aspects of your passion into your daily work which will help you feel satisfied- but there is something to be said for pursuing hobbies & passions with no pressure to make money from them.